 SMS Gateway URL

 Enter a secure SMS gateway URL from your ISP or third-party gateway provider to give representatives the option to send support access keys via SMS text messages.
 Send support messages via SMS to a mobile device from within the representative console.
 SMS messages sent in this manner to other mobile devices will still receive a session link.
-The SMS communication is not logged in the appliance.
+The SMS communication is not logged in the B Series Appliance.